 I don't play a lot of ranked but I've been hovering between high Platinum and low Diamond for the past few seasons.
 Season 5 was the year when I played Janna the most and I had the most success in ranked at that time.
 I peaked at Diamond 3 with Janna as my most played champion in that season.
 My win/loss with her was 63%, with a KDA of just over 10.
 On the site Lolskill, at the end of season V, I was listed as the 160th best Janna in the world (this is based on stats, so it doesn't really mean anything, but there you have it!).

 Like I mentioned in passing just a minute ago, Janna is what's called an "enchanter".
 This means her whole deal is helping out her allies by amplifying them in one way or other.
-By this I mean, she's not one to pick fights on her own but, rather, she will make her allies stronger, better and faster and win the game through them.
-She excels, in particular, at peel.
+Technically speaking, she's not one to pick fights on her own but, rather, she will make her allies stronger, better and faster and win the game through them.
+This isn't entirely true since the changes to her W and passive - she can now in fact deal a lot of damage herself, especially if she is in a winning match-up.
+This damage generally falls off after laning phase when people get tankier but she doesn't get stronger (due to lack of income and her build restrictions) so for the remainder of the game she excels, in particular, at peel.
 This is thanks to her kit, which consists of 3 forms of CC and a unique shield which grants AD and absorbs damage.
-All these make it very hard for assassins and bruisers to stick to her allies (i.e. she literally peels enemies off of her allies).
-She's fairly simple to play and to pick up, so she's always a popular choice.
+All these make it very hard for assassins and bruisers to stick to her allies and kill them.
+She's fairly simple to play and to pick up so she's always a popular choice.

 |+||High movement speed||Janna's got really high movement speed because she gets a movement speed boost from her W ability's passive, Zephyr.
 In addition to that, your passive grants you and nearby allies 8% increase movement speed.|